raiane-oliveira/CS50x-final-project/README.md

 On The Sales is a web application developed to make life easier for those who like to organize themselves when planning their sales.

-The website organizes name, price, goals, planning dates and small notes of your sale in cards filtered by _Selling_, _Not started_ and _Sold_, where each one represents a state of your sales.
+The website organizes name, price, goals, planning dates, stock and small notes of your sale in cards filtered by _Selling_, _Not started_ and _Sold_, where each one represents a state of your sales.

 ## What each file does?